abdullin-rail/games-privacy.github.io/index.md

 Introduction

-Welcome to Forest Warfare: Royale Shooter!
+Welcome to Business & Life Simulator 3D.
 Your privacy is important to us.
 This Privacy Policy outlines how we collect, use, and protect your information when you use our game.

 Information We Collect